sbrisard/janus/docs/fft.rst

 >>> import janus.fft.serial
 >>> transform = janus.fft.serial.create_real((32, 64))

+The function :func:`janus.fft.serial.create_real` can be passed planner flags (see `Planner Flags <http://www.fftw.org/fftw3_doc/Planner-Flags.html#Planner-Flags>`_ in the FFTW manual).
 The attributes of the returned object are

   - ``transform.shape`` contains the *global* shape of the input array,
   - ``transform.rshape`` contains the *local* shape of the input (real) array.
 For serial transforms, local and global shapes coincide,